 The neck is connected to the head by several critical ligaments which include the Alar, Transverse and Accessory Ligaments.
-Trauma, strain or degeneration of these critical ligaments can result in instability and agroup of neurological and pain symptoms including neck pain, headache and brain fog.
+Trauma, strain, or degeneration of these critical ligaments can result in instability and agroup of neurological and pain symptoms including neck pain, headache, and brain fog.
 The accurate medical term to describe this condition is Craniocervical junction (CCJ) Instability.
 It is a life-changing condition as many providers do not understand it and fail to diagnose it.
-EDS patients are particularly susceptible to CCJ instability given the defect in collagen formation and loose ligaments.
+EDS patients are particularly susceptible to CCJ instability, also called craniocervical instability, given the defect in collagen formation and loose ligaments.
 At the Centeno-Schultz Clinic we are the only clinic in the world to offer a stem cell injection to treat CCJ instability.
 To review CCJ instability and the injection watch video.

 Patients with EDS have significant pain including headaches which can be tension, occipital neuralgia, facets or arising from injury to C1/2 joint or alar and transverse ligaments.
-The Centeno-Schultz Clinic has extensive experience in the management and treatment of EDS type headaches utilizing both PRP and stem cells.
-Schedule an appointment and learn how PRP and stem cells can address your debilitating headaches.
+The Centeno-Schultz Clinic has extensive experience in the management and treatment of EDS type headaches utilizing both PRP and bone marrow concentrate or “BMC” for short.
+Schedule an appointment and learn how PRP and BMC can address your debilitating headaches.

 1..
 Zhou Z, Rewari A, Shanthanna H. Management of chronic pain in Ehlers-Danlos syndrome: Two case reports and a review of literature.
 Medicine (Baltimore).
 2018;97(45):e13115. doi:10.1097/MD.0000000000013115